bjornaa/ladim1/doc/source/install.rst

   ERROR - Configuration file ladim.yaml not found

-If it is not installed, or the system version is old, you can make a private install under your oser.
+If it is not installed, or the system version is old, you can make a private install under your user.

 TODO: Implement version information as ``ladim --version``